 Accommodation: Protea Hotel Edward or similar.

-The morning is free time until your collection and transfer to the airport for a mid-morning flight to the Eastern Cape city of Port Elizabeth (cost of flight not included).
+The morning is free time until your collection and transfer to the airport for a mid-morning flight to the Eastern Cape city of Gqeberha (formerly known as Port Elizabeth) (cost of flight not included).
 ‘PE’ as the city is affectionately known, on Algoa Bay, is one of the major seaports in South Africa.
 Once everyone’s flight has arrived, you will be greeted by a new guide who will take you on this next part of your journey through South Africa to the Tsitsikamma National Park.
 This magnificent wilderness, with its deep gorges, cliffs, tidal pools and evergreen indigenous forests will leave you spellbound.
 Continuing on into the Western Cape, we reach our overnight resting place, Knysna, a popular holiday destination in the heart of the famous Garden Route.
 Accommodation: Knysna Hollow Country Estate or similar.

 Day 9 - Knysna (BL)

 Enjoy a unique perspective of Knysna and its surrounds as we cruise on the peaceful Knysna Lagoon and visit the Featherbed Nature Reserve.
 Have your cameras ready for the amazing view of the ‘Knysna Heads’, imposing sandstone sentinels at the sea entrance to the huge tidal lagoon and its forests, marshes and pristine beaches.
 After lunch the remainder of the day is at leisure to enjoy the sights of Knysna.
 Learn more about the regions famed oysters perhaps, or explore the interesting array of boutiques, curio shops and cafes along the waterfront area.